Spar (platform)

-Cylinders are either; buoyancy only, or subdivided into buoyancy & ballast.
+Cylinders are either buoyancy only, or subdivided into buoyancy and ballast.

 The first spar platform was the Brent Spar.
 Designed for storage and offloading of crude oil products, it was installed on the UK's Brent Field in June 1976.
 Shell's attempted deep sea disposal of the platform in the 1990s created a massive environmental backlash by Greenpeace.
 The spar was eventually dismantled, with ballast used as a foundation for a quay in Norway.

 The first spar platform designed for production was the Neptune spar, located in the Gulf of Mexico, and was installed in September 1996 by Kerr McGee.